Best Robot Vacuum For Pet Hair: iRobot Roomba vs Shark vs Neato vs Eufy

 What About Eufy & Other Roomba Models?

-The vacuums below didn’t make our top 3, but they are still worth your consideration because they may fall more in line with your budget or have features that are more important to you.
+The vacuums below didn’t make our top picks, but they are still worthy of your consideration because they may fall more in line with your budget or have features that are more important to you.

 Eufy BoostIQ RoboVac 11S (Slim) Review